hpssjellis/my-tech-opinions/tech-nov-2025.md

 ### 1. 🎯 The Core Problem: User Friction is an Existential Threat

 Microcontroller companies currently ask users to complete an **obstacle course** just to get started.
-Advanced hardware like the **Uno Q (Linux/STM32)** highlights the promise of EdgeAI but also exposes the growing **friction** of complex, multi-tool development.
+Advanced hardware like **SBC (single board computer)** highlights the promise of EdgeAI but also exposes the growing **friction** of complex, multi-tool development.
 If you don't aggressively reduce this friction now, users will abandon your platform for the easier, web-based alternative when it arrives.

 ---